-Item 8 (d) - ADEQUACY OF SAMPLE PREPARATION
+Item 11 (d) - ADEQUACY OF SAMPLE PREPARATION

-This section sets out the opinion of the QP regarding the adequacy of sample preparation, security, and analytical procedures.
 The repeat QAQC graphs shows that there generally was poor correlation between the original assays and the repeat assay, this is assumed to have been due to sampling preparation procedure and the use of different analytical methods at the primary laboratory and umpire laboratory.
-During 2001 drilling, aqua-regia was utilised at the primary Kwekwe laboratory and fire assay with AAS finish was utilised at the Antech laboratory.
+During 2001 drilling, aquaregia was utilised at the primary Kwekwe laboratory and fire assay with AAS finish was utilised at the Antech laboratory.